-Remember, while working in the classroom, take notes!!
+Remember, while working on this project, take notes!!

 Write down the names of people who help you develop tasks / scenarios.

-Later, write down the names of your testers.
+Later, write down the names of the students who take your tests.
 (Not the same people!)

-Why: We want to study first-time user learn-ability of web sites, as a benchmark for future designs.
+Why: We want to study first-time user learn-ability of web sites, creating a benchmark for future designs.
 (Future web sites should be as usable, or more usable.
 Not less!)

 Purpose: We are looking for an easy to use interface where errors are unlikely and common tasks are easier and faster than rare tasks.

 You will be looking for design improvements for the next web site, so pick some nice hard tasks, tasks that will strain the usability of your web site.

 Where: Via video-conferencing.
 You will use 'share screen' tools, in combination with a webcam view of test subjects.
 That way, the test giver can see the facial expressions and the web browser interactions of the test taker.

 What to test: you pick the tasks.
 Pick 5 to 6 or so tasks, applying insights from the textbook.
 Pick:

 If possible, try to get your test takers all on the same web browser and, hopefully, the same version of the web site.
 (Many web sites have a desktop version, and a smart phone version, and automatically display the version depending on a visitor's hardware.)
 If it is not possible to keep the web browser and web site versions consistent, include in your notes information about your test takers' web browser software and the web site versions they visited.